lingfeng027/affiliatewp-affiliate-product-rates/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Fix: Product rates not working correctly in WooCommerce

 = 1.0.2 =
 * Fix: Email tags were empty in affiliate administration email
 * Fix: Affiliates were registered as "pending" even though affiliate approval was disabled

 = 1.0.1 =